 For the time being English is still the dominant language in Australia and embedded in it is Australian English, which even though is clearly recognizable as English today, has absorbed words, phrases, and idioms from North America.
 In fact, there are many ways that Australia resembles America, particularly in the design of its towns and cities which both follow post-colonial lines and lack historical buildings and quaint villages and towns you find in England.
 Some Australians are quick to mimic American English they hear on mass media and words like ‘truck’ and ‘guys’ are embedded in Australian English.
-Australian English also has a whole vocabulary that has developed in isolation and is recognisably ‘Australian.’
-While it would be pushing it too far to say that Australians speak Australian, they certainly can be recognised by their accent, which is recognisably distinctive.
+Australian English also has a whole vocabulary that has developed in isolation and is recognizably ‘Australian.’
+While it would be pushing it too far to say that Australians speak Australian, they certainly can be recognized by their accent, which is recognizably distinctive.